Indonesia International Auto Show: 2025

+Among of vehicles debuting internationally and/or in Southeast Asia for the first time at the 32nd GIIAS include the Wuling Darion PHEV and EV.

 The 32nd Gaikindo Indonesia International Auto Show was held from 24 July to 3 August 2025, with media previews was held on the 23rd.

 The 2025 show was participated by 63 different exhibited brands (39 in the passenger vehicle category, 4 in the commercial vehicle category, and 16 in the motorcycle category), as well over 100 supporting industries.
 The tent serving as the eleventh hall was deployed again, albeit being occupied by local coachbuilders alongside the supporting industries.
 Gaikindo compared the 32nd edition of the show to China's Auto Shanghai.

-Returning automakers exhibiting include Audi, BAIC, BMW, BYD, Chery, Citroën, Daihatsu, DFSK, Great Wall Motor (Haval, Ora, Tank), Honda, Hyundai, Jetour, Kia, Lexus, Mazda, Mercedes-Benz, MG Motor, MINI, Mitsubishi, Nissan, Seres, Subaru, Suzuki, Toyota, VinFast, Volvo, Volkswagen and Wuling Motors.
-Instead of returning as the sub-brand GAC Aion last year, GAC Group is represented under its own company entirely, with the GAC E9 PHEV minivan was showcased alongside Aion and Hyptec products.
+Returning automakers exhibiting include Audi, BAIC, BMW, BYD, Chery, Citroën, Daihatsu, DFSK, Great Wall Motor (Haval, Ora, Tank), Honda, Hyundai, Jetour, Kia, Lexus, Mazda, Mercedes-Benz, MG Motor, MINI, Mitsubishi, Nissan, Seres, Subaru, Suzuki, Toyota, VinFast, Volvo, Volkswagen and Wuling, with absent brands include Hozon Auto (Neta), Porsche and Smart.
+Instead of returning as the sub-brand GAC Aion last year, GAC Group is represented under its own company entirely.
 Maxus returned for the 2025 show after being absent from the 2024 event.
 For the first time, Ford and Jeep re-joined GIIAS as branded exhibits since their respective hiatus in 2015 and 2019, making the show's first American automakers after a six-year absence.
-Absent brands include Hozon Auto (Neta), Porsche and Smart.

 Joining the exhibition for the first time were Denza, Geely, Jaecoo and Xpeng.
-Two Indonesian companies, Aletra and Polytron, also joined this event, making the first time the show is including domestic automakers in the passenger vehicle category.
+Two Indonesian companies, Aletra and Polytron, also joined this event, marking the exhibition's first domestic automakers in the passenger vehicle category.
 The show also hosted the international debut to Chery's sub-brand, Lepas.